 Dr. Mario Rotea’s pursuit of intellectual challenges led him to apply his training as a control engineer to fields in modern society in need of advanced algorithms for control systems.

-His current priority at UT Dallas is building the Mechanical Engineering Department.
+His current priority at UT Dallas is growing the Department of Mechanical Engineering.
 He has recruited faculty members renowned in the field, and strategically structured academic programs.
-Since he joined UT Dallas in 2009, the number of mechanical engineering students has grown from 140 students to more than 600 students, the PhD program in mechanical engineering was created, and the bachelor’s degree program received initial ABET accreditation.
+Since he joined UT Dallas in 2009, the number of mechanical engineering students has grown from 140 to nearly 1,300 in 2018, the PhD program in mechanical engineering was created and the bachelor’s degree program received ABET accreditation.

 Rotea earned an electronic engineer degree from the Universidad Nacional de Rosario in Argentina, a master’s degree in electrical engineering and doctoral degree in control science and dynamical systems from the University of Minnesota in Minneapolis.
 Rotea is a fellow of the Institute of Electrical and Electronics Engineers.